Sydney to Hobart Campaign

 Similar courses

-This course provides a comprehensive introduction to yachting and leads to a Royal Yachting Association (RYA) certificate.
-The course is designed for novice sailors who want to become valuable and active crew members.
-By the end of the course, you should be able to steer, handle sails and mooring lines, and assist in all boat and sail handling procedures on board.
+This course is your complete introduction to sailing, leading to a Royal Yachting Association (RYA) certificate.
+Designed for beginners, it builds confidence on the water and develops the skills needed to become an active, capable crew member.
+By the end of the course, you will be able to steer, handle sails and lines, and assist in all key onboard procedures.

 More Information